15101538237ren/Epigenetics/README.md

 #### 2) CpG island hypermethylation in aging and  tumorigenesis

-**CpG islands** are frequently **hypermethylated** during **tumorigenesis**, **ageing** or /in vitro/ culture through a mechanism that probably involves low‐frequency **seeding** of DNA methylation that triggers rapid, terminal heterochromatin formation [20].
+1. **CpG islands** are frequently **hypermethylated** during **tumorigenesis**, **ageing** or /in vitro/ culture through a mechanism that probably involves low‐frequency **seeding** of DNA methylation that triggers rapid, terminal heterochromatin formation [20].
 Sequences that are hemimethylated /in vitro/often become hypermethylated when integrated into the genome, even when the DNMT3 enzymes are deleted, suggesting that recognition of these seeds by DNMT1 is sufficient to drive the assembly of **heterochromatin**.
 Given the dangers of such changes, a number of localized components for catalytic **demethylation** appear to function as a part of CpG‐island‐recognizing epigenetic complexes.

+2. Large­scale screen­ ing of cancer or age­related disease cohorts revealed a general trend for regions that are normally regulated by *H3K27* methylation to be frequently *hypermethyl­ated*, suggesting that transcriptionally repressed CpG­ island­ containing genes may be less stably protected from DNA methylation [42].

+3. Proofreading enzymes, such as the TET dioxygenases, cytosine deaminases and base excision repair (BER) enzymes, are also tightly coupled to regu­ latory complexes that are associated with promoters or enhancers and may prevent infrequent aberrations that could otherwise trigger hypermethylation.
+(See Figure 1)

 ### 3.4 DNA methylation enzymes